ksahil693/ksahil693/README.md

-Here is the updated content for your README file based on the provided information:
+Here is the updated README file content with emojis and placeholders for images:

 ---

-# Welcome to My Personal Repository
+# Welcome to My Personal Repository 🎉

-## About Me
+## About Me 👨‍🎓
 I am currently pursuing an IDD in Bio-Chemical Engineering at IIT (BHU), Varanasi.
 I have a strong foundation in programming and software development, with a keen interest in Data Structures, Algorithms, and Competitive Programming.

-## Education
+## Education 🎓
 - **IDD Bio-Chemical Engineering**
   *IIT (BHU), Varanasi*
   **CGPA:** 8.72